madrasthemes/mas-static-content/README.md

 ### Minimum Requirements

-* PHP version 5.7 or greater (PHP 7.0 or greater is recommended)
+* WordPress 6.7 or greater (PHP 7.4 or greater is recommended)

 ### Automatic installation